Uee: 2009–2016: After School and acting career

 In January 2012, Uee became a permanent host on the KBS music show, Music Bank, along with Lee Jang-woo.
 She continued hosting the show until April 2013.
-From November 2012 to February 2013, she starred as princess Hong Mu-yeon in Jeon Woo-chi, a historical drama set during the Joseon Dynasty.
+From November 2012 to February 2013, she starred as princess Hong Mu-yeon in Jeon Woo-chi, a historical drama set during the Joseon period.
 When she was cast for the role, Uee expressed her desire to be seen as a serious actor, saying "I want to do away with the 'idol singer-turned-actor' in this piece and really step up my performance".
 During the shoot, she was praised for her ability to immerse herself in the character and give a detailed performance.

 Uee was a permanent cast member of SBS' survival variety show Barefooted Friends in 2013.
 During the show, she performed the song "Hero" at a special concert.
 The song was produced by Duble Sidekick and co-written by Uee, and subsequently released on the soundtrack album My Story, My Song on August 19.
 She had a lead role in the drama Golden Rainbow, and received an Excellence Award at the 2013 MBC Drama Awards for the role.

 In mid-2014, Uee was a member of the survival variety show Law of the Jungle, appearing in the Indian Ocean episodes.
 In April of that year, she told Ilgan Sports she had lost some of her passion for singing and dancing, and plans to further her acting career once she graduates from After School.

 In early 2015, Uee starred in tvN's romantic comedy Hogu's Love, playing a national swimming champion.
 She was then cast in the SBS drama High Society, playing a rich heiress who hides her identity in order to find true love.
 In an interview, Uee acknowledged that some viewers were disappointed with her performance, and she had "never been more criticized for poor acting".
 In October 2015, Uee joined the variety show, Fists of Shaolin Temple, where the cast members received martial arts training.

 Uee's next drama, MBC's Marriage Contract, began airing on March 5, 2016.
 She played single mother with a terminal illness who enters into a contract marriage.
 In November, Uee starred in the MBC drama Night Light where she plays a poor woman who turns her life around with an opportunity.